spree/spree/README.md

 Done.

-The `Master` branch is actively developed against spree edge, so it's not recommended to use this in production
+The `master` branch is actively developed against spree edge, so it's not recommended to use this in production

 ```ruby
 gem 'spree_bootstrap_frontend', github: '200Creative/spree_bootstrap_frontend'
 ```

-Only use branches marked as `-stable` in production, any others are likely to be short-lived patches.

 Customizing
 -------